Business for Engineers

 I’ve taught this unit since 2018 and it’s always a joy and an honour to teach.
-The syllabus is varied and unlike most units in the department is very free.
-If there is something you want to understand more deeply let us know and we’ll try our best to either help you ourselves or to find an expert for you.
-The principle aim is to give you business knowledge and skills that will serve you a lifetime, no matter where your career takes you.
+The syllabus is varied and unlike most units in the department is very free flowing.
+If there is something you want to understand more deeply let me know and we’ll try our best to either help you ourselves or to find an expert for you.
+The principle aim is to give you business knowledge and skills that will serve you throughout your life, no matter where your career takes you.

 The style is relaxed and interactive but we expect your attendance and enthusiastic participation.
-Since it’s the most popular elective unit in the department (over 200 students now from Mech Eng and other departments, up from 86 when I took over), that’s never usually a problem.
-We try our best to keep the material up to date and relevant whilst also always looking to improve our teaching style.
-So we’re immensely proud of our teaching scores (especially given the constraints of COVID last year) and the response from students to the course.
-It’s a labour of love but we’d love to know if you think we can do anything something better.
+Since it’s now one of the most popular elective unit in the department, that’s never usually a problem.
+I try my best to keep the material up to date and relevant whilst also always looking to improve our teaching style.
+So I’m immensely proud of our teaching scores and the response from students to the course.
+It’s a labour of love but nothing ever stays still, so I’m not resting on my laurels… if you think something could be better let me know as soon as you can rather than complain at the end of the course.
+If I don’t know there’s an issue I can’t do anything about it.

 Praise for the unit: